rivtlib-dev/rivtlib.github.io/docs/rvtext.md

     displayed on source control platforms like GitHub.
 PDF output is written to *report*, and HTML output to the *site* folder.

-    *rivtText* is a superset of the markup language reStructuredText (reST) defined at https://docutils.sourceforge.io/rst.html.
+    *rivtapi* is a superset of the markup language reStructuredText (reST) defined at https://docutils.sourceforge.io/rst.html.
 It is designed for clarity, brevity and general platform reading and writing and processing.
     It runs on any platform that supports Python.

-    The *rivtText* superset includes commands, tags and single line Python statements.
+    The *rivtapi* superset includes commands, tags and single line Python statements.
 Commands read or write files into and out of the calculation and start the line with ||.
 Tags format text and end a line with _[tag].
     Block tags start the block with [[tag]] and end with an [[end]] tag.